Mason Merit Scholarships – Incoming, First-Time Freshman Students

 A. Yes.
 International students are eligible to apply for scholarships that do not require U.S. citizenship or financial need.

-Q. Are DACA students eligible to complete the scholarship application?
+Q. Are Undocumented and DACA students eligible to complete the scholarship application?

 Q. Should I complete the application each year?